njericooper/Frontend_Projects/Java/readme.md

 Groovy is n alternative JVM language.
 Never heard of it.

 Beginning to set up Java Development Environment.
 I'm going to need more coffee for this.

+### Day 4

+The course saya use IntelliJ, but I'm trying to find how the cool kids do it with VS Code.

+So, I've installed all the Extentions and used Homebrew.
+Cask is depreciated and I am not able to get the most updated version of the SDK.
+Hopefully there's a docker container for Java Development.
+I'll pick up from this thought first thing in the morning.
+In the evenings, I Learn algorithms with CodeAcademy app for about an hour until I KO.
+Yes, it's eat, sleep, code season